 Key specifics:

-• A container registry with DKP container images is deployed separately and must be reachable from within the private environment.
-The cluster is configured to use it and is granted the required access permissions.
+• A container registry with DKP images is deployed separately with access from inside the perimeter, and the cluster is configured to use it with the required permissions.

 Overall private environment diagram: